grahamstark/ScottishTaxBenefitModel.jl/docs/blog/_posts/2026-01-16-scottish-budget-2026.md

 Juan-Pedro has started contributing chunks of code to the model, which is quite exciting.
 He also live-updated the model's uprating data to match the SFC forecast.

+FES and I have been using [Pluto Notebooks](https://plutojl.org/) for collaboration.
+It's worked really well.
+[I've been preparing them, adding needed graphics, tables and whatnot](https://github.com/grahamstark/MicrosimTraining), and we share the notebooks via github.
+Here's [a PDF dump of the Budget one](/assets/scottish-budget-2026-pluto.pdf).
+(The PDF doesn't render perfectly, unfortunately)